Nithila-100808-hub/network-protocol-hunt/README.md

 ✅ Modify and extend the code for learning
 ✅ Share with classmates and peers for educational discussion Please provide appropriate attribution if redistributing publicly.
-🙏 Acknowledgments
-Wireshark® is a trademark of the Wireshark Foundation Protocol information sourced from IETF RFCs and industry-standard networking documentation Color palette inspired by modern cybersecurity dashboards and terminal themes "The only truly secure system is one that is powered off, cast in a block of concrete and sealed in a lead-lined room with armed guards."
-— Gene Spafford
-plain
-High demand.
-Switched to K2.6 Instant for speed.
-Upgrade to use K2.6 Thinking.